Prison education: Funding allocation and prevalence

-In 2012–13, 14,353 of Morocco's 70,675 inmates participated in educational programs, an increase of about 20% on the previous year.
+In 2012–13, 14,353 of Morocco's 70,675 inmates participated in educational programmes, an increase of about 20% on the previous year.
 Educating prisoners in Morocco is particularly challenging, as about 79% of inmates are illiterate and 46% are on remand.
 As of 2014, it is compulsory for inmates in South Africa to complete at least Grade 9 of schooling.
 As of 2017, 50% of inmates at Naivasha prison in Kenya are undertaking formal education, and inmates across the country can complete distance education through the University of London.
 As of 2016, imprisoned students in Egypt are allowed to complete university degrees, but only those that do not require practical components such as the laboratory work that science degrees would require.
 Prisoners are also entitled to complete their Thanaweya Amma tests.
 As of 1992, 440 inmates (1.3% of the prison population) in Egypt were attending secondary or university education.
 Inspectors from Human Rights Watch were shown classrooms purported to be used for teaching basic literacy at two prisons, though they reported the rooms appeared to not have not been used for some time, and also heard an allegation that inmates were only permitted to access education if they first converted to Islam.
-Prisoners in Jordan have access to secondary and tertiary education, though female prisoners are typically given access to less educational programs than men.
+Prisoners in Jordan have access to secondary and tertiary education, though female prisoners are typically given access to less educational programmes than men.
 Roumieh Prison, which houses about half the prisoners in Lebanon, has 12% of inmates enrolled in secondary education and 7% in tertiary education as of 2014.
-Prisoners formally had access to a wide range of industrial vocational education, however, these programs were terminated in 1975 due to concerns about manufacturing weapons; as of 2017 the only vocational education offered is computer literacy.
+Prisoners formally had access to a wide range of industrial vocational education, however, these programmes were terminated in 1975 due to concerns about manufacturing weapons; as of 2017 the only vocational education offered is computer literacy.